 Rosina Lhevinne (pianist), born in Kyiv; Vladimir Horowitz (pianist), born in Kyiv; Emil Gilels (pianist), born in Odesa; Shura Cherkassky (pianist); born in Odesa; Nathan Milstein (violinist), born in Odesa; Mischa Elman (violinist), born in Tal’ne, Oblast; Sergei Prokofiev (composer), born in Sontsovka, Oblast; Reinhold Glière (composer), born in Kyiv; Leo Ornstein (composer), born in Kremenchuk, Oblast.

 Chopin, who lived almost all his adult life in Paris, is still considered a Polish composer despite the French influences.
-Apart from using Polish elements and forms, mazurkas and polonaises, Chopin was a composer writing in the European romantic style that befitted as well Schumann and Liszt.
+Apart from using Polish elements and forms, mazurkas, and polonaises, Chopin was a composer writing in the European romantic style that befitted Schumann and Liszt.